scholarslab/praxis/tutorials/bash/index.md

 This command just tells you where you are in the file path.
 When you hit enter, you should see "home/yourusername".
 This means that you've started out in the home directory for your user account.
-Don't worry too much about understanding or remembering the whole unix file structure from the start - you learn it organically over time.
 Think of <code>pwd</code> as a way to get your bearings.
 When I sit down at a terminal, this is usually the first thing I type.

 ## <code>ls</code>